 Each asset's contribution to portfolio variance is identical.
 There is no input for expected returns.
 Bridgewater's All Weather portfolio popularised the framework; AQR's risk parity products operationalised it.

 Kelly sizes positions to maximise the expected logarithm of wealth.
-For a single bet with edge b (excess return over risk-free) and variance σ², the full-Kelly fraction is:
+For a single bet with expected excess return μ (over the risk-free rate) and variance σ², the full-Kelly fraction is:

 For a multi-asset portfolio, the multivariate Kelly extends to: